 I am a math major in my senior year, studying at Ottawa University.
 I began tutoring students in high school through an after school volunteer program.
 I have also done some freelance tutoring, served as a bilingual aid for Spanish speaking students working on their GED/HSED, and tutored at Madison Area Technical College in Madison, WI.
 I currently tutor grade school mathematics through calculus.
 Math has always been my favorite subject to tutor, I have a firm belief that everyone has what it takes to be good in mathematics.
-My goal is to help make math something that everyone I work with is comfortable using, rather than a topic that people shy away from.
+My goal is to help make sure math is something that everyone I work with is comfortable using, rather than a topic that people shy away from.
 My tutoring style is one that builds on what the student has been exposed to, while focusing on reinforcing and expanding the areas the student is confident in.

 Education & Certification

 Undergraduate Degree: Ottawa University - Bachelor in Arts, Mathematics

 Spending time with my children, reading, writing, helping others, and playing chess

 Everyone has the ability to learn something new; it is just a matter of finding out how to get things to resonate with each person, while understanding that each person is different.

 If a student has difficulty learning a skill or concept, what would you do?